1. WHO WE ARE

 You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you block cookies you may not be able to access all or parts of our website or platform.

 Except for essential cookies, all cookies will expire after one month.

-The Reattendance customer support team is responsible for how the Company deals with personal information and ensuring compliance with GDPR and with this policy.
+The Reattendance customer support team is responsible for how the Company deals with personal information and ensuring compliance with UK GDPR and the Data Protection Act 2018 and with this policy.
 Any questions about the operation of this policy or any concerns that the policy has not been followed should be referred in the first instance to the customer support.

 It is important that the personal information we hold about you is accurate and current.
 Please keep us informed if your personal information changes during your relationship with us.